biolab/orange2/docs/reference/rst/Orange.data.domain.rst

 Meta-values are additional values that can be attached to instances.
-It is not necessary that all instances in the same table (or even all instances from the same domain) have certain meta-value.
+It is not necessary that all instances in the same table (or even all instances from the same domain) have the same meta attributes.
 See documentation on :obj:`Orange.data.Instance` for a more thorough description of meta-values.

-Meta attributes that appear in instances can, but don't need to be registered in the domain.
-Typically, the meta attribute will be registered for the following reasons.
+Meta attributes that appear in instances can, but don't need to be listed in the domain.
+Typically, the meta attribute will be included in the domain for the following reasons.

      * If the domain knows about a meta attribute, their values can be obtained with indexing by names and variable descriptors, e.g. ``inst["age"]``.
-Values of unregistered meta attributes can be obtained only through integer indices (e.g. inst[id], where id needs to be an integer).
+Values of unknown meta attributes can be obtained only through integer indices (e.g. inst[id], where id needs to be an integer).

      * When printing out an instance, the symbolic values of discrete